bminer/node-twilio-api/README.md

 		immediately stop waiting for more input when the '#' is received and will call `cbIfInput`, passing the call Object as the first argument and the string "1234" as the second.
 		The allowed values are the digits 0-9, '#' , '*' and the empty string (set 'finishOnKey' to '').
-		If the empty string is used, <Gather> captures all input and no key will end the <Gather> when pressed. (default: #)
+		If the empty string is used, &lt;Gather&gt; captures all input and no key will end the &lt;Gather&gt; when	pressed. (default: #)
 	- `numDigits` - the number of digits you are expecting, and calls `cbIfInput` once the caller enters that number of digits.
-	The `Call.gather()` function returns a Gather Object with methods: `say()`, `play()`, and `pause()`, allowing you to nest those verbs within the <Gather> verb.
+	The `Call.gather()` function returns a Gather Object with methods: `say()`, `play()`, and `pause()`, allowing you to nest those verbs within the &lt;Gather&gt; verb.
  - `Call.record(...)` - Not yet implemented
  - `Call.sms(...)` - Not yet implemented
  - `Call.dial(...)` - Do not use.
 Not tested.
  - `Call.hangup()` - Ends a call.
 If used as the first verb in a TwiML response it does not prevent Twilio from answering the call and billing your account.
  - `Call.redirect(url, method)` - Transfers control of a call to the TwiML at a different URL.
-	All verbs after <Redirect> are unreachable and ignored.
+	All verbs after &lt;Redirect&gt; are unreachable and ignored.
 Twilio will request a new TwiML document from `url` using the HTTP `method` provided.
  - `Call.reject(reason)` - rejects an incoming call to your Twilio number without billing you.
 This is very useful for blocking unwanted calls.
-If the first verb in a TwiML document is <Reject>, Twilio will not pick up the call.
+If the first verb in a TwiML document is &lt;Reject&gt;, Twilio will not pick up the call.
 The call ends with a status of 'busy' or 'no-answer', depending on the `reason` provided.
-Any verbs after <Reject> are unreachable and ignored.
+Any verbs after &lt;Reject&gt; are unreachable and ignored.
 	Possible `reason`s include: 'rejected', 'busy' (default: 'rejected')
- - `Call.cb(cb)` - When reached, Twilio will use the <Redirect> verb to re-route control to the specified callback function, `cb`.
+ - `Call.cb(cb)` - When reached, Twilio will use the &lt;Redirect&gt; verb to re-route control to the specified callback function, `cb`.
 The `cb` will be passed the Call object.
 Note: this is mostly for internal use.

 #### <a name="callEvents"></a>Call Events